Example Call To Action Bar: Easy enable/disable

 1. Natural or Quarried: Literally cut from the mountain, sliced up, and polished.
 Granite, Marble, Travertine, Soapstone, Serpentine, Slate, Sandstone and Quartzite

 2. Man Made: Processed in a factory.
-Engineered Stone (Quartz), Ultra Compact (Tile Slab), Engineered Marble
+Engineered Stone (Quartz), Ultra Compac

 Types of slab material finishes